One Room Challenge Week 1: Big Style In A Small Brooklyn Studio Apartment

 The apartment belongs to one of my favorite humans ever, one of my best friends, and so to be doing this for her is an absolute honor

-For this design, I will be working with some of my favorite companies in the industry to create a functional & stylish studio apartment design — I have teamed up with Apt2B to introduce apartment friendly furnishings into the space, while Tidee Living will be coming on board to spearhead the apartments’s organization
+For this design, I will be working with some of my favorite companies in the industry to create a functional & stylish studio apartment design — I have teamed up with Apt2B to introduce apartment friendly furnishings into the space, while Simplify Storage will be coming on board to assist with the apartments’ lack of storage

 With about 400 sq ft of living space to work with — might even be less — I get to really flex my small space living design muscle, because I truly believe that you can have big style in a small space